 3. Engine rooms and other machinery spaces should be provided, wherever practicable, with soundproof centralized control rooms for engine-room personnel.
 Working spaces, such as the machine shop, should be insulated, as far as practicable, from the general engine-room noise and measures should be taken to reduce noise in the operation of machinery.

 4. No accommodation or recreational or catering facilities should be exposed to excessive vibration.

-FIFTH SCHEDULE

-(Rules 97, 98, 99, 100, 101 and 103)
+Substituted by: L.N.
+465 of 2020.
+FIFTH SCHEDULE (Rules 97, 98, 99, 100, 101 and 103)